Isuzu D-Max: Europe

-All-new Isuzu D-Max for European market use 2.5-liter twin-turbo diesel that make 163 PS power and 400 Nm of torque, 5-speed manual replaced with 6-speed one.
+All-new Isuzu D-Max for European market use 2.5-litre twin-turbo diesel that make 163 PS power and 400 Nm of torque, 5-speed manual replaced with 6-speed one.

-In UK, range are Single Cab, Extended Cab, Double Cab, Double Cab Eiger, Double Cab Yukon and Double Cab Utah and all except Single Cab use 4x4 powertrain as standard and featuring standard features like, 6 Airbags, Stability Control, Daytime running lights, Rev counter, Air conditioning, Front electric windows and Immobilizer and pricing start from GBP14,499 on the road in 4x2 single cab to GBP21,499 on the road in 4x4 double cab Utah with automatic.
+In UK, range are Single Cab, Extended Cab, Double Cab, Double Cab Eiger, Double Cab Yukon and Double Cab Utah and all except Single Cab use 4x4 powertrain as standard and featuring standard features such as six airbags, stability control, daytime running lights, rev counter, air conditioning, front electric windows and immobilizer.

-In Turkey, available only in single cab (only one model in range) and double cab body and double cab range is HT (4x2 manual), T (4x4 manual), Limited (4x2 and 4x4 manual) and V-Cross (4x4 automatic), pricing start from 48,700 TL to 76,700 TL.
+In Turkey, available only in single cab (only one model in range) and double cab body and double cab range is HT (4x2 manual), T (4x4 manual), Limited (4x2 and 4x4 manual) and V-Cross (4x4 automatic).

-In August 2012, Euro NCAP crash test result for Isuzu D-Max is 4 out from 5 stars and 83% of adult protection.
-In some markets, the D-Max range consists of Single Cab, Space Cab and Double Cab vehicles available in three different trim levels: LX, LS and LSX.
-LX versions are only available with a 6-speed manual transmission made by AISIN.
-LS and LSX models have the option of a 5-speed AISIN automatic transmission.